• The Boaters' Manifesto

 need from them so that they can respond to the new charity with enthusiasm and

-commitment.
+.
 A first draft was produced and offered to same group of

 boaters for further amendments and additions and this is the result.